Share what kind of mom you are!

 3. Do whatever he wants to do.

-Dads can be pretty creative, so take a step back and let him come up with his own idea for how to bond.
-But be forewarned—you might have to loosen your grip just a little.
-Trust that your husband knows what he’s doing and wouldn’t ask to do anything unsafe.
+Dads can be pretty creative, so take a step back and let him come up with his own ideas for how to bond.
+Your husband is pretty smart.
+He married you after all.

 What other ways can moms help dads struggling to bond with a baby?